 - How to understand and manage VAT for your business

-Work out which business processes need to be adapted
+Work out which business processes to adapt

 This could involve contacting each one separately.
 Smaller businesses in particular, such as sole traders, might not be aware.

-You will need to keep accurate records of this accounting, in addition to tracking how much CIS tax is withheld from subcontractors as per standard requirements.
+You need to keep accurate records of this accounting, in addition to tracking how much CIS tax is withheld from subcontractors as per standard requirements.